 This is a six-month diploma course introduced by the Department of Commercial Law aiming to provide an understanding of concepts, principles and theories in relation to business contracts, company law, partnership law, information technology law and employment law.
-This course is designed to attract school leavers, employees in industries and others who are interested in getting commercial and business law related knowledge.
+This course is designed to attract school leavers, employees in industries and others who are interested in obtaining knowledge related to commercial and business law.